cal-itp/data-analyses/ntd/README.md

 Per the [SB125 Final Guildelines](https://calsta.ca.gov/-/media/calsta-media/documents/sb125-final-guidelines-a11y.pdf)
 >Caltrans will provide all RTPAs with a summary report each month that meets the requirements of this statutory provision, drawn from the data reported to the National Transit Database.
 The data will be drawn from the NTD at: [Complete Monthly Ridership (with adjustments and estimates) | FTA (dot.gov)](https://www.transit.dot.gov/ntd/data-product/monthly-module-adjusted-data-release).
 RTPAs are required to post a link to this report and data in a manner easily accessed by the public, so that ridership trends within their region can be easily reviewed.

-This report shows general ridership trends by transit agency, mode, and type of service.
-Reported unlinked passenger trips are reported, as well as the change from the prior year.
+This report shows general ridership trends by transit agency, mode, and type of service for California RTPAs from 2018 to present.
+Unlinked passenger trips are reported, as well as the change from the prior year.
 For example, July 2023's change would be the change in July 2023's reported values against July 2022's reported values.

 ## Definitions
 - **FTA**: Federal Transit Admisistration.